-Selects Tracking or Latching alarms for a given channel and selects which limits trip the alarm High, Low, High-High or Low-Low.
-There is a register for each channel.
-The value written to this register is the sum of the codes for the Alarm Type and Alarm Limits.
-Refer to Section 14.0 Setting and Monitoring Alarms for the specific codes.
-If an invalid value is written to this register, the value will be ignored and the last valid value that the register contained will be kept.
-If a 0 is written to the register, the Alarm Enable register for the channel will be set to 0 and alarms that the channel has tripped will be cleared.
+Selects Tracking or Latching alarms for a given channel and selects which limits trip the alarm - High, Low, High-High or Low-Low.
+There is a module register for each channel.
+The value written to this module register is the sum of the codes for the Alarm Type and Alarm Limits.
+Refer to the Setting and Monitoring Alarms section of this manual for the specific codes.
+If an invalid value is written to this module register, the value will be ignored and the last valid value that the module register contained will be kept.
+If a 0 is written to the module register, the Alarm Enable module register for the channel will be set to 0 and alarms that the channel has tripped will be cleared.

 Tracking alarms follow the value of the input signal and reset automatically when the signal comes back into the valid range specified by the limit and deadband.
-Latching alarms trip when the signal exceeds the alarm condition and remain set until reset by the user.
+Latching alarms trip when the signal exceeds the alarm condition and remains set until reset by the user.